bjswoboda/PublicKB/Cloud Application Manager/Analytics/CloudApplicationManagerAnalyticsUI.md

 One of the following use cases must have occurred successfully:
 * The provider is enabled for [Managed Services](https://www.ctl.io/knowledge-base/cloud-application-manager/managed-services/#1)
 * The provider is enabled for [Cloud Optimization](https://www.ctl.io/knowledge-base/cloud-application-manager/cloud-optimization/#1)
-* The provider is no Optimized or Managed, but enabled for Analytics.
+* The provider is not Optimized or Managed, but is enabled for Analytics.
 (See below)

 ### Important Information
 * After you activate Analytics for providers for which you pay the vendor directly, CenturyLink will read your Provider's charges in our calculation of Platform Advisory Support